glouppe/info8002-large-scale-data-systems/lecture9.md

 # Routing table

-- Routing table is an (unbalanced) binary tree whose leaves are $k$-buckets.
+The routing table is an (unbalanced) binary tree whose leaves are $k$-buckets.
 - Every $k$-bucket contains some nodes with a common prefix.
 - The shared prefix is the $k$-buckets position in the binary tree.
 - Thus, a $k$-buckets covers some range of the 160 bit identifier space.
 - All $k$-buckets cover the *complete* identifier space with *no* overlap.

 ---

 class: middle

-## Dynamic construction of the routing Table
+## Dynamic construction of the routing table

 - Nodes in the routing table are allocated dynamically as needed.
 - A bucket is split whenever the $k$-bucket is *full* and the range *includes* the node's own *identifier*.